CaptainRich/Javascript-Quiz/README.md

 ## Project Objective
-As a coding boot camp student, I want to take  timed quiz on JavaScript fundamentals so that I can guage my progress compared to my peers.
+As a coding boot camp student, I want to take  timed quiz on JavaScript fundamentals so that I can gauge my progress compared to my peers.
 The quiz utility should store high scores in the browser's local storage.

 ## Acceptance Criteria
 Given I am taking a (JavaScript) code quiz: